neonkore/Nunicode/README.md

 ### SQLite3 extension

-``make nusqlite3``
+``make nunicode``

-It will build shared library libnusqlite3 with nu linked into it statically.
+It will build shared library libnunicode with nu linked into it statically.
 See BUILD for details.

 ### library build options